fioprotocol/fio-devhub/_docs/sdk/transfer-fio-tokens-example.md

 ### Look up token public address

-In this step we use the payee's FIO Address and the token and chain code for FIO to look up the payee's FIO Public Key.
+In this step we use the payee's FIO Crypto Handle and the token and chain code for FIO to look up the payee's FIO Public Key.

 ```javascript
     const payeeFioAddress = 'payee@fiotestnet'